Published by Bob Ciura on July 19th, 2017

 Mortgage REITs typically have much higher dividend yields than standard REITs, but this does not necessarily make them better investments.

 For example, Orchid Island (ORC) is a mortgage REIT, with an extremely high dividend yield of 16.8%.

 It is one of 405 stocks with a 5%+ dividend yield, and is one of the highest-yielding stocks on the list.
 You can see the full list of established 5%+ yielding stocks here.

 Plus, Orchid Island pays its dividend each month, which makes it even more attractive as a dividend stock.
-It is one of only 34 stocks with a monthly dividend.
-You can see the entire list of all 34 monthly dividend stocks here.
+It is one of only 41 monthly dividend stocks.
+You can access the full database of monthly dividend stocks below:

 However, the outlook for mortgage REITs is challenged.
 Orchid Island’s dividend yield does not appear to be sustainable.

 This article will discuss why income investors should not be lured by the siren song of Orchid Island’s 16% dividend yield.

 Whereas traditional REITs own a portfolio of properties, mortgage REITs are purely financial entities.
 Orchid Island is an externally-managed, specialty finance company.
 It invests in residential mortgage-backed securities, either pass-through or structured agency RMBSs.